maxl95/RGB-Controller/README.md

 # RGB-Controller
 This is a low cost and tasmota compatile RGB-Controller as an alternative to MagicHome devices.
 ~~Everything is untested until now.
-The first prototypes are orderd.~~ If the PCBs work I'll share the OSHPark link here.
+The first prototypes are orderd.~~

 The first pcbs are tested (see pics below).
 Everything works fine.